 After a few minutes we just have to try some of the delicious looking fruit.
 Sharon picks a packet of freshly cut water melon slices, I choose mango.
 Using the plastic fork that’s included we continue our browsing while munching on our fruit.

 We stumble gratefully into the art section, and are both blown away by the creative collections on display.
-You could easily imagine these artists exhibiting in a top London gallery, yet here they are plying their trade under the tented city of Bangkok’s market.
+You could easily imagine these artists exhibiting in a top London gallery, yet here they are plying their trade under the tented city of this heaving Bangkok street market.
 I feel guilty not to stop and spend some time appreciating the artwork as they are that good, but there is just so much of it that I have to keep moving otherwise I will never get out.